samyanez94/ChatLLM/README.md

 ## Current Limitations

-Chat history currently lasts only for the active app session.
-There's no persistence or response streaming yet, and the backend isn't set up for production authentication.
-Those are all areas that may be explored later, along with support for more providers.
+Response streaming isn't supported yet, and the backend isn't set up for production authentication.
+Persistence is also still early in development, so schema changes may require deleting the app or simulator data.
+These are areas that may be explored further, along with support for more providers.